aminya/setup-cpp/README.md

 This package is designed to be fully **modular** and as **minimal** as possible.
 This will allow you to only install the tools you want.

-The package will be usable locally or inside GitHub Actions.
+The package will be usable from any environment (locally, GitHub Actions, etc).
 Stay tuned for the stable release.

 # Features (WIP)